DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ((GridViewDataTextColumn)GridView.Columns["ProductName"]).PropertiesEdit.EncodeHtml = false;
 ```

 Launch the project and open the page in the browser.
-A data field's content will be interpreted as a script and you well see an alert popup.
+A data field's content will be interpreted as a script and you will see an alert popup.

 ![Devexpress Controls - No Encoding](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/grid-columns-no-encoding.png?raw=true)